fenphen/Snowflake/README.md

             CREATE OR REPLACE TABLE CUSTOMERS (
             CUSTOMER_ID INT AUTOINCREMENT START = 1 INCREMENT =1,
             FIRST_NAME VARCHAR(40) DEFAULT 'Marcus' ,
-            CREATE_DATE DATE)
+            CREATE_DATE DATE);

 To create a task, we can use the create or replace task.
 We specify the name customer insert and there then we have to specify a few parameters.
 We specify a warehouse.
 We are using the compute_wh warehouse but you can change this or create that warehouse if it doesn't exist.

-So in our case, we just use this compute warehouse.

-And then also we and this is a very important parameter.

-We have to specify the schedule.

-And here we have two options.

-In this lecture, we will have a look at the first option.

-So this first option is very simple.

-We just specify the interval in minutes and we do this exactly like this.

-So we only have here this option currently with minutes.

-We cannot use hours, days and so on.

-If we want to do that, for example, we want to say this job or this task should run every hour, then

-we have to specify 60 Minutes.

-So everything here we have to specify in minutes.

-Let's revert this back so we can quickly also see the results back to one minute.

-And after this, we have to define the actual task.

-So we do this here using this as and then in here we can use one sequel's statement.

-In this case, this will be an insert into and we insert into the customer table and we only want to

-insert something here in the create date.

-So we use the current timestamp because the other values are auto increment for our ID.

-So this will be there automatically as well as this first night.

-This will be also there automatically.

-So we have here this default.

-So let's go ahead and just quickly create this task.

-So if we have this task created now, it is not already running.

-So this we can see if we execute your show task.

-So here we get this information or this list about all of our tasks.

-So in here, we see we have only one task.

-So this is our object and this is called here customer insert.

-And let's have a look what other properties we have.

-Of course, we have here this warehouse that is used for the compute resource.

-We have the schedule which we have set to one minute.

-And then also here, of course, this definition and also here, this state.

-So here we see that this is if we create this is as per default, suspended.

-So we first need to start this task using the altered task command so we can do this, just execute

-this altor task, the task name, and then resume.

-So if we execute this, the task will be started and from now on, it will be working.

-So we can also, again, suspend this task again so we can have a look in here to just verify that it

-is not suspended.

-So we see now the state is not.
+The tasks are run to the minute - so just multiple by 60 to get to hours.

+        // Create task
+             CREATE OR REPLACE TASK CUSTOMER_INSERT
+             WAREHOUSE = COMPUTE_WH
+             SCHEDULE = '1 MINUTE'
+                        AS
+             INSERT INTO CUSTOMERS(CREATE_DATE) VALUES(CURRENT_TIMESTAMP);

+To see what tasks we have in our system we can run the following:

+              //Show the tasks on our instance
+              SHOW TASKS;

+The show tasks command will give us a wealth of information about our tasks.
+Review each column to see the status and details of our tasks.

+We need to start our task....this is done with an alter task statement.

+          //// Task starting and suspending
+                 ALTER TASK CUSTOMER_INSERT RESUME;
+                 ALTER TASK CUSTOMER_INSERT SUSPEND;

+          SELECT * FROM CUSTOMERS

 So this is really fine.